Magician Lord: Cancelled sequel

-In the mid-1990s, a sequel to Magician Lord was supposedly in development and planned to be released for the Neo Geo AES system but it was eventually moved to the Neo Geo CD as a non-linear, free exploration platform game, serving the same purpose as Crossed Swords II did when it came for the system, however, it was cancelled during development along with a sequel to Crystalis.
+In the mid-1990s, a sequel to Magician Lord was supposedly in development and planned to be released for the Neo Geo AES system.
+It was eventually moved to the Neo Geo CD as a non-linear, free exploration platform game, serving the same purpose as Crossed Swords II did when it came for the system.
+However, it was cancelled during development, along with a sequel to Crystalis.

 The premise of the game would have been set two years after the events of the first game.
 Gal Agiese and Az Atorse have been defeated, and sealed away by the powers of Elta, who became the newly-proclaimed "Magician Lord".
 During this period of time, darkness and despair loomed over Cadacis and its citizens.
 If the darkness outweighed the light of the land, Gal Agiese and Az Atorse would be resurrected for the third time, and wreak havoc upon Cadacis once more.
 The Queen saw the seal breaking again, but using the last of her magic, one of the eight tomes of power arrives in the clutches of Elta.
 Elta, noticing the cataclysm starting once more, finally reaches the castle.
 Elta must now find the Queen, and prevent the third resurrection of Gal Agiese and Az Atorse.

 Production then carried over toward the Neo Geo Pocket Color in 1998, simply known as Magician Lord.
 Only an alpha test version of the game for the Neo Geo Pocket Color was ever produced.
 It was planned to be further developed, but the sequel was cancelled due to Alpha Denshi filing for bankruptcy.
 After 14 years of seclusion, the alpha test cartridge was finally unearthed by French gaming website GameKult.
-The game offered more transformations than the first game, and played very similarly to the likes of Metroid and Castlevania: Symphony of the Night, with the main difference being the ability of the Magician Lord to transform at will.
+The game offered more transformations than the first game, and played similarly to the likes of Metroid and Castlevania: Symphony of the Night, with the main difference being the ability of the Magician Lord to transform at will.